International airports in Israel. Israel airports for international flights

 Does not accept flights from Russia.

-It was built at the end of the Arab-Israeli War in 1949 to connect with other cities in Israel (originally Tel Aviv and Haifa).
+It was built at the end of the Arab-Israeli War in 1949 in order to connect with other cities of Israel (initially Tel Aviv and Haifa).

-In 1960, a passenger terminal was built, and in 1975 the first flight abroad was made.
+In 1960, a terminal for passengers was built, and in 1975 the first flight abroad was made.
 1980 marked the airport with the beginning of flights to Europe.

-In the future, it is planned to end the work of the airport and its complete replacement Ramon.
+In the future, it is planned to end the operation of the airport and completely replace it with Ramon.

 Peculiarities

-The small size of the airport (only two parking positions) and the short GDP of 1,900 km severely limit the amount of air transport and model that Eilat can accept.
+The airport's small size (only two parking spaces) and short GDP of 1,900 km greatly limit the amount of air transport and model that Eilat can accommodate.

 Has only one terminal.